Trying Cheryl's Challenge (In Theory)

 | A random unorganized pantry shelf. |

-I'm on a roll blogging thisweek, pure avoidance of housework mode.
-I am caught up on laundry but thats a pit the only thing I can claim I'm on top of.
+I'm on a roll blogging this week, pure avoidance of housework mode.
+I am caught up on laundry but thats the only thing I can claim I'm on top of.
 Cheryl posted a challenge the other day and as I'm a list maker anyway, it got my brain churning.
 I'm paraphrasing but it was how long could you go without need to go grocery shopping.
 I think I could easily go two weeks with nothing unique with basics on hand but beyond things will get interesting, as you start seeing below.
 Carbohydrates wouldn't be an issue but fruit, veg, and dairy would be lacking pretty quick.

 This is what I came up with as of Tuesday April 7th, the day of her post.
 For simplicity I'm repeating after the other if I'd make more than once.
 This doesn't include leftover nights though leftovers are mostly need for lunches.
 I've also not added breakfast items like oatmeal cereal and muffins I could make.